beersb/Network-Traffic-Analysis/README.md

         sudo apt install freerdp2-x11
         xfreerdp /u:htb-student /p:*********** /v:***********

 where /p is followed by the user's password, and /v is followed by the target host's IP address.
 Now, our analysis was able to begin.
-We opened Wireshark via the command line, and then used the Capture tab on the radial menu to select the ENS224 interface, and opened a capture session on this interface.
+We opened Wireshark via the command line, and then used the Capture tab on the radial menu to select the ENS224 interface, subseuqently opening a capture session on this interface.

 After allowing the capture to run for a few minutes, we returned to the machine to look at the traffic that had been generated.
-The HTBA module pointed us towards examining the FTP traffic within the capture.
-Thus, we this is where we focused our attention, using the string 'ftp' as a display filter to eliminate everything besides FTP traffic.
+The HTBA module pointed us towards examining the FTP traffic within the capture, and so this is where we focused our attention, using the string 'ftp' as a display filter to eliminate everything besides FTP traffic.
 Almost immediately, we were able to visually identify a few interesting details.
 Firstly, we noticed an anonymous login, which we know from our experience dabbling in penetration testing, is a major misconfiguration.
 This struck us as possibly malicious or suspicious traffic.

 <div>
   <img src="./lab-images/Wireshark/FTP/StrangeFTPTraffic.png" alt="Network Traffic Analysis Image" width="1400" height="150">